The people, the food, wines and overall culture, Italy has to be one of the best places on Earth!

 My time is spent in Rovereto, which is in Northern Italy .
 It's deep within a valley between Verona and Trento.

-The landscape is breathtaking as you can see from the train ride from my visit just last month in May of 2016 up the valley to Verona.
+The landscape is breathtaking as you can see from the train ride from my recent visit up the valley to Verona.
 The valley is stunning this time of year and alive with growth from Spring.

 I'll be heading back in September to witness the start of Fall once again and that much closer to my final transition from Los Angeles to Rovereto.
 Have an adventurous Summer my friends!